Oil Lamp Collection

 Sort by

-Oil Lamp Collection: Altar lamp of the Himalayan tradition
+Lotus-based oil lamp: Altar lamp of the Himalayan tradition

+The oil lamp is the oldest and most universal act of sacred offering across the Himalayan tradition.
 A wide, shallow oil basin rests on a broad, elaborately carved lotus-petal base, each oval medallion individually repousse-hammered and separated by a fine beaded border.
 The warm aged brass patina speaks to the piece's authenticity.
 A lamp of quiet authority, suited to any altar.

 The first and most enduring sacred flame